ianb445/vsolidus-ubuntu-build/README.md

 The issue with building the DB on a PI is that the version of the build does not recognise the architecture.
 This is controlled by two files:

-config.guess and config.sub, these two files need to be replaced with the latest versions and the  ./contrib/install_db4.sh needs to be modified to not overwrite the updated config.guess and sub files.
+./db4/db-4.8.30.NC/dist/config.guess and ./db4/db-4.8.30.NC/dist/config.sub, these two files need to be replaced with the latest versions and the  ./contrib/install_db4.sh needs to be modified to not overwrite the updated config.guess and sub files.
 Basically, the install_db4.sh file, fetches the DB4 bundle from Oracle, untar's it to the ./db4 folder each time it is run and it is this process which continously loads the old versions of .guess and .sub